Gibbs Magnet Elementary

 Strong Academic Expectations

 Major goals for Gibbs include improving literacy and math skills.
 Benchmarks are achieved in all the core disciplines: language arts, math, science, and social studies.
-Gibbs also features the Arkansas Comprehensive Literacy Model and Reading Recovery program.
-A Literacy Coach and a Math Coach work with classroom teachers to ensure that "no child is left behind."
+Gibbs also features the Arkansas Comprehensive Literacy Model.
+A reading teacher and an instructional facilitator work with classroom teachers to ensure that "no child is left behind."

 Gibbs has a variety of specialty classes to add to its international appeal.
 Students have weekly classes in art, music, physical education, computer technology and counseling.
 Each student has the opportunity to perform in an original musical, to enter artwork in annual competitions and to participate in physical fitness opportunities.